 The HERO12 Black boasts a compact and durable design, crafted to withstand extreme environments.
 It’s waterproof down to 33 feet without any additional housing, which makes it an ideal companion for any underwater or action-packed adventure.
 If you’re into surfing or even extreme winter sports, this camera has got you covered.

-The durable design also makes it great for mounting it on FPV drones for cinematic shots.
+The Hero 12 Black’s robust build ensures it can withstand a fair share of bumps and accidents, a common scenario in FPV flying.
+This makes it great for mounting on FPV drones for cinematic shots.
 At 154g including battery it is a bit on the heavy side, but it is about the same as the previous generation, the Hero 11 Black at 155g.
 So it shouldn’t be a deal breaker if you are already used to flying with a GoPro on your quad.

 Power and Battery